Course Introduction to Programming

 */

-Note that since the comparison is true, then the printf command was executed.
+Notice that, since the comparison is true, the printf command was executed.

-Observation: Notice that the comparison used resulted in , because it is true.
-In C, any value other than will be considered as true.
+โš ๏ธ Note: Notice that the comparison used resulted in the value , because it is true.
+In C, any value different from will be considered as true.
 For a better understanding, see the following code:

 if(3){